 - read – sometimes I take my kindle or a book and read

 - browse on social media – since I am trying to reduce my time on social media, while I am eating is usually when I allow myself to indulge in it

 - practice some mindfulness – just do nothing and enjoy my meal bite by bite.
 It’s quite interesting.

-Some people suggest you should start going out alone in your home town, go to movies, go to a restaurant, and bars, in order to get used to it, but the way I am wired I would be more uncomfortable to be alone among people that I might happen to know than do it in a foreign country where I don’t know anybody.
+Some people suggest you should start going out alone in your home town, go to movies, go to a restaurant, and bars, in order to get used to it, but the way I am wired I would be more uncomfortable being alone among people than I might happen to know than do it in a foreign country where I don’t know anybody.
 So these tips don’t work for me but they might for you.

 And people will judge, it’s in our nature, and most of all many of us feel entitled to give out unsolicited advice on how to live our lives, I am not sure where they got the authority from.
-When you decide to set off for an adventure on your own, you will here phrases such as:
+When you decide to set off for an adventure on your own, you will hear phrase such as:

 - Aren’t you afraid?